-Are you in the market for a new garage door opener but struggling with what type to get?
+Are you in the market researching new garage door openers but struggling with what type to get?
 Between the different drive options, smart features, and various price points, it can be difficult to know which garage door opener is best for your home.

 Types of Garage Door Openers